-7.3 DOFFING (REMOVING YOUR FOOTWEAR)
+DOFFING (REMOVING YOUR FOOTWEAR)

-- A. First, never remove your protective clothing until you are certain that you are safely removed from the hazard area.
-Always wear your full Personal Protective Ensemble during all phases of EMS and Wildland Operations. - B. If you are operating near or in a structural or urban interface fireground environment, you must conduct Preliminary Exposure Reduction in accordance with NFPA 1851 procedures to remove heavy layers of contamination. - C. Keep your protective gloves on, or don nitrile EMS gloves, to protect your hands from contamination from bloodborne pathogens, particulate or other hazardous contaminants, especially those that may not be visible on your Footwear or protective clothing. - D. Remove protective eyewear (if worn), helmet, face mask or hood (if worn).
-Remove protective coat. - E. Remove your Footwear.
-If wearing zippered Footwear, pull the zipper completely downward and then remove the Footwear.
-Once the Footwear is removed, doff your protective trousers. - F. Place contaminated Footwear and other contaminated PPE in sealable plastic bags to allow safe handling.
-Bring this to the immediate attention of your fire department or employer. - G. During and after doffing, always look for signs of chemicals, body fluids or other contamination and for signs of wear or damage.
-See washing, decontamination and disinfecting procedures, Section 11, and inspection procedures, Section 6, of this Guide.
+- A. First, never remove your Protective Ensemble until you are certain that you are safely removed from the hazard area.
+Always wear full Protective Ensemble during all phases of firefighting operations, including overhaul. - B. When you are ready to doff your NFPA 1971 Compliant Ensemble, you should first remove your helmet, then your SCBA face piece and air pack. - C. Next remove your coat and then disengage fly closure on trousers and remove them.
+Gently pull off your Footwear. - D. If your Footwear is contaminated with hazardous chemicals, you should remove them, using protective gloves and carefully avoiding any contact with contaminated parts of the Footwear.
+Place the Footwear in a plastic bag to allow safe handling.
+Bring this to the immediate attention of your fire department or employer. - E. During and after doffing, always look for signs of chemicals, body fluids, or other contamination, and for signs of wear or damage.
+See Washing, Decontamination, and disinfecting Procedures, Section 11, and Inspection Procedures, Section 6 of this Guide.